WalkerGA/walkerga.github.io/Dungeon23/Grimsby.md

 <h1>Grimsby</h1>
 <h4>Population: 40</h4>

+Many years ago this town was the site of particulary grim battle.
+Farmers regularly unearth bones in the fields and all the buildings are warded in some way against the undead, who are more common than normal.

+<h2>Post Office</h2>
+A small shack with a window where you can drop off and pick up mail.
+- <b>Ruut Aare,</b> A simple man who cares deeply about mail
+- <b>Prices:</b>
+    - Local - 1gp
+    - Else - 2gp

 <h2>The Alchemist Shoppe</h2>
 The front porch of this modest house has been converted into a small alchemy shop.